 Top activities are usually snorkeling or scuba diving.
 Water lovers can experience the diverse marine life of the world’s second-largest coral reef system.
 As with any Caribbean island, make sure to spend some time relaxing.

-You can go to one of the many beaches all around the island or take a catamaran cruise.
+You can go to one of the many beautiful beaches all around the island or take a catamaran cruise.
 Other fun adventures are taking an ATV to Jade Cavern, renting a jeep, or chartering a fishing boat.

 Contribution by: Dan of Honeymoon Always.